getcarina/getcarina.com/_getting-started/2016-10-31-create-swarm-cluster-with-cli.md

   - beginner
 ---

-This tutorial shows you how to use the command line to get your first containerized application running on Docker Swarm in a minimal amount of time.
+This tutorial demonstrates how to use the command line to run your first containerized application on Docker Swarm in a minimal amount of time.
 No prior knowledge of containers, or Docker is necessary.

 **Note**: This tutorial uses the command-line interface to create a cluster.
 To use the website, see [Getting started with Docker Swarm]({{ site.baseurl }}/docs/getting-started/create-swarm-cluster/).